-- Volume of the public record requested; - Amount of time spent to search for, examine, review and separate exempt from nonexempt information in the record requested; - Whether the public records are from more than one Township department or whether various Township offices are necessary to respond to the request; - The available staffing to respond to the request; and - Any other similar factors identified by the FOIA Coordinator in responding to the particular request.
+- Volume of the public record requested - Amount of time spent to search for, examine, review and separate exempt from non-exempt information in the record requested. - Whether the public records are from more than one Township department or whether various Township offices are necessary to respond to the request. - The available staffing to respond to the request. - Any other similar factors identified by the FOIA Coordinator in responding to the particular request.

-The FOIA permits the Township to charge for the following costs associated with processing a request:
+The Michigan FOIA statute permits the Township to charge for the following costs associated with processing a request:

-- Labor costs associated with copying or duplication, which includes making paper copies, making digital copies, or transferring digital public records to non-paper physical media or through the Internet - Labor costs associated with searching for, locating, and examining a requested public record, when failure to charge a fee will result in unreasonably high costs to the Township; - Labor costs associated with a review of a record to separate and delete information exempt from disclosure, when failure to charge a fee will result in unreasonably high costs to the Township; - The cost of copying or duplication, not including labor, of paper copies of public records (this may include the cost for copies of records already on the Township's website if the requestor asks for the Township to make copies); - The cost of computer discs, computer tapes, or other digital or similar media when the requestor asks for records in non-paper physical media (this may include the cost for copies of records already on the Township's website if the requestor asks for the Township to make copies); and - The cost to mail or send a public record to a requestor.
+- Labor costs associated with copying or duplication, which includes making paper copies, making digital copies, or transferring digital public records to non-paper physical media or through the Internet. - Labor costs associated with searching for, locating and examining a requested public record, when failure to charge a fee will result in unreasonably high costs to the Township. - Labor costs associated with a review of a record to separate and delete information exempt from disclosure, when failure to charge a fee will result in unreasonably high costs to the Township. - The cost of copying or duplication, not including labor, of paper copies of public records.
+This may include the cost for copies of records already on the township's website if you ask for the township to make copies. - The cost of computer discs, computer tapes or other digital or similar media when the requester asks for records in non-paper physical media.
+This may include the cost for copies of records already on the township's website if you ask for the township to make copies. - The cost to mail or send a public record to a requestor.